koiljat/govtech-gds-ta/README.md

 - AWS CloudWatch: For monitoring, logging, and alarms.

 The use of serverless technologies like AWS Lambda and DynamoDB can handle the variable load during peak hours effectively and are cost-efficient due to the pay-as-you-go model.

+A simple swagger documentation can be found here: https://koiljat.github.io/govtech-gds-ta/